connorchewning/swe-extractor/README.md

 ```

-# App Snapshots
+# Using the app
-2) Select the image and export folders
+1) Select the image and export folders
 ![](images/file_selection.png)

-3) Cycle through, edit thresholds and save results
+1) Cycle through, edit thresholds and save results
 ![](images/threshold.png)